Trump administration takes control of Washington’s Union Station train hub

 “It needs investments.
 It’s been, I think, neglected for decades, and it’s shown its age,” Duffy said.

-He added that he would like to see the expansion of high-speed rail through the facility, although the Trump administration recently revoked billions in funding for such a project in California.
+He added that he would like to see the expansion of high-speed rail through the facility although the Trump administration recently revoked billions in funding for such a project in California.

-“ I don’t think it should just be China, Europe, Japan, others that have high speed rail,” Duffy explained.
-“I think America deserves high speed rail.”
+“ I don’t think it should just be China, Europe, Japan, others that have high-speed rail,” Duffy explained.
+“I think America deserves high-speed rail.”

 Amtrak’s control over Union Station has been relatively recent.
-The company gained control over the rail terminal in 2024, after a court battle for management of the station’s interior.
+The company gained control of the rail terminal in 2024 after a court battle for management of the station’s interior.

-That November, the city announced it had received grants totalling $82m for improvements to Union Station, including expansion, modernisation and safety projects.
+In November, the city announced it had received grants totalling $82m for improvements to Union Station, including an expansion, modernisation and safety projects.

 But the Trump administration has sought a greater role in US businesses in recent months.
 Last week, for instance, it said it had secured a 10-percent stake in the chipmaker Intel, and in June, it announced it had taken a “golden share” in Nippon Steel’s acquisition of US Steel.

-Still, Mayor Muriel Bowser of Washington, DC, expressed optimism towards the Department of Transportation’s plans for Union Station.
+Still, Mayor Muriel Bowser of Washington, DC, expressed optimism about the Department of Transportation’s plans for Union Station.

-The mayor also explained that an influx of money could represent “a very significant and good investment for this region” — and that the city alone cannot fund the station’s renovation.
+The mayor explained that an influx of money could represent “a very significant and good investment for this region” and the city alone cannot fund the station’s renovation.

 “The federal government owns Union Station.
 I don’t know the details of what will happen,” Bowser said.
 “If it’s just about management, I would consider that step one.
 If it’s about what Union Station needs for its total transformation, that would be an amazing initiative for the federal government to take on.”